Tiling bijections between paths and Brauer diagrams

-\p If this value is $1$, it follows from the description of the action in case (c) that the elements are not actually mixed.
+\p If $h^x_{i,i+1}=1$, it follows from the description of the action in case (c) that the elements are not actually mixed.
 It follows that, if we choose $x$ so that $x_1-x_2=1$, there is an action of $H_n$ on the set of (standard tableaux corresponding to) walks which do not go below the horizontal axis given by the formulas in Proposition~\ref{prop:outerproduct}.
 In fact, in this case, the action cannot be extended to the whole of $T^{\lambda}$ since the action is not defined for hook length zero.

 \p Similarly, if we set $x_1-x_2=2$, only the walk $(2,2,1,1)$ is decoupled from the rest.
 In other words, changing the value of $x$ allows us to define a module for $H_n$ with basis elements corresponding to walks which do not go below a certain "exclusion" line.